 The Headteacher should identify a person to act as the ECT's Induction Tutor, to provide regular monitoring and support, and coordination of assessment.
 The Induction Tutor is expected to hold QTS and have the necessary skills and knowledge to work successfully in this role and be able to assess the ECT's progress against the Teachers' Standards.
 This is a very important element of the Induction process, and the Induction Tutor must be given sufficient time to carry out the role effectively and to meet the needs of the ECT.
 The Induction Tutor will need to be able to make rigorous and fair judgements about the ECT's progress in relation to the Teachers' Standards.
 They will need to be able to recognise when early action is needed in case of an ECT who is experiencing difficulties.
 It may, in some circumstances, be appropriate for the Headteacher to be the Induction Tutor.
-The Induction Tutor is a separate role to that of the Mentor.
+The Induction Tutor and the Mentor are two discrete roles with differing responsibilities.